Philosocode/philosocode-blog/_posts/courses/webhero/html/1-intro/2019-02-01-intro-to-html.md

 ## What is HTML?
 HTML is a language for building web pages.
 It's used for the content and structure of the web page.
 HTML stands for "hypertext markup language".
-That's... kind of confusing, so how about we break that down?

 "Hypertext" means, "text that links to something".
-Think about links on websites - hyperlinks.
-When you click on them, they take you somewhere else.
+Think about links on websites that you can click on.
+These are hyperlinks: when you click on them, they take you somewhere else.
 For example, if you [click on this text right here](https://www.google.com), it'll take you to Google.
 So, hypertext is just text that links to something.
+Maybe it's another website, or maybe it's a file, but it links to *something*.

 "Markup language" means, "language that uses tags to markup documents".

 Let's say you're *sooo* excited about programming that you decide to write an essay about HTML.
-When you're done, you send it to me so I can correct it and grade you on your enthusiasm for web development.
+When you're done, you send it to me.
+Then, I correct your essay and grade you on your enthusiasm for web development.
 Before I send it back to you, I can highlight the parts that need improvement, underline spelling and grammar mistakes, and emphasize the parts I like.

-Those are the two sides of the coin.
+Those are the two sides of the coin:
-1. The text content / words that you write
+1. The text content or words that you write
 2. The "markup" I add to the content

 That's what markup languages do.
-They use tags to tell the computer how to organize and format the text.
+They use "tags" to tell the computer how to organize and format the text.

 Do you want to emphasize some text?
 Add some line breaks?
 Style some text differently?
 Organize your text inside of lists or tables?

 You can do all of this (and much more) using HTML.